© www.utopianature.com 2006-2008

 Red-tailed Hawk - uncommon resident (fuertesi), other types in winter; TC;UP;U;N

-a) Harlan's Hawk - accidental in winter; U; ph.
+a) Harlan's Hawk - very rare in winter; U; ph.

 Ferruginous Hawk - accidental in winter & spring; SR;LM; BanCo - M.Killough photo;